aws-deadline/deadline-cloud-for-keyshot/DEVELOPMENT.md

 1. Ensure licensing is available on your machine for KeyShot
 1. Run `hatch run integ:test`

-## User guide

-The user guide is generated from the markdown files in `docs/user_guide` and published to GitHub pages.
-To view the renderd user guide locally, run `hatch run docs:serve` which will open the user guide in your browser.

 ## Testing the installer

 1. Download the install builder tool from https://installbuilder.com/ (Evaluation)